 - The investigator considers any responses received from the parties and conducts any further investigation necessary or appropriate.

-8. Following an investigation and at least ten (10) business days prior to a grievance hearing, the investigator submits an investigative report to the parties that fairly summarizes relevant evidence.
-The report includes a summary of the allegations; a summary of the response; a summary of the investigative steps taken to verify the allegations and response; and a summary of the evidence relevant to a determination of responsibility.
+Following an investigation, the investigator submits an investigative report and written determination to the parties that fairly summarizes relevant evidence.
+The report and determination includes a summary of the allegations; a summary of the response; a summary of the investigative steps taken to verify the allegations and response; a summary of the evidence relevant to a determination of responsibility; a determination on the question of responsibility; including rationale for the result and any discipline sanction that the College is permitted to share pursuant to State or federal law; and the procedures and permissible bases for the parties appeal.

 - Verbal or Written Warning